1984 Summer Olympics boycott: List of all boycotting countries

-Soviet motive: 'Revenge' hypothesis
+Soviet motive: 'Revenge hypothesis'

-The majority of Western media viewed the boycott as a retaliatory move in response to the American-led boycott of the 1980 Games.
-The 'revenge' hypothesis posits that the move towards retaliation began with a change in leadership of the Soviet Union to a General Secretary predisposed to animosity towards the Americans for the 1980 boycott.
-During that first boycott, the Soviets decried the Americans for carrying out a punitive action which the Soviets claimed they themselves could never perform.
-In executing a retaliatory boycott, the Soviets needed to avoid accusations of hypocrisy.
-Thus, the decision had to be described using language which avoided the term 'boycott' while being buttressed by a disinformation campaign which exaggerated the Los Angeles Games as being too dangerous for socialist athletes.
+Western media largely viewed the boycott as a retaliatory move in response to the American-led boycott of the 1980 Games.
+The 'revenge hypothesis' posits that the move towards retaliation began with a change in leadership of the Soviet Union to a General Secretary predisposed to animosity towards the Americans for the 1980 boycott.
+During that first boycott the Soviets decried the Americans for carrying out punitive actions which the Soviets claimedwere their positions reversedthey could never in good conscience perform.
+In carrying out a retaliatory boycott the Soviets would need to avoid accusations of hypocrisy.
+Thus, the decision was described using language which avoided the term 'boycott' while being buttressed by a disinformation campaign which exaggerated the Los Angeles Games as being too dangerous for socialist athletes.
 Finally, inflated defection concerns helped seal the decision amongst the few remaining in the Soviet Politburo yet to be convinced of a retaliatory boycott's exigency.